 On or before the 1st day of October the county executive shall submit to the comptroller all revenue estimates and expenditure estimates for Medicaid, public assistance, and pension contributions and health care insurance costs for county employees to be used in the proposed budget.
 If not otherwise available, property tax revenue estimates shall include a maximum and minimum levy amount, which shall be used in preparing the budget.
 The comptroller shall review all revenue estimates and expenditure estimates for Medicaid, public assistance and pension contributions and health care insurance costs for county employees to be used in the proposed tentative budget prepared by the county executive and submit to the legislature in writing by the 15th of October a report indicating whether or not such estimates are suitable estimates for the upcoming fiscal year.
-Should the comptroller determine that any such revenue or expenditure estimate is not suitable for the upcoming fiscal year, the Legislature, upon notice from the comptroller may revise any such revenue estimate downward upon a two-thirds majority vote and may revise any such revenue estimate upward.
+Should the comptroller determine that any such revenue or expenditure estimate is not such estimate downward upon a two-thirds majority vote and may revise any such expenditure estimate upward by a majority vote.
+The legislature shall not revise any such revenue estimate upward.